Selecting the Right Round Chimney Cap for Round Flues:

 When you look down your flue pipe you may see exposed insulation material between an inner metal pipe and an outer one.
 If so, you have a solid pack flue with exposed insulation.
 These flues need the same chimney caps used with air cooled flues, so that the insulation material is protected from the elements:

-- WeatherShield chimney caps for air cooled flues if your chimney is drawing satisfactorily.
+- Weathershield chimney caps for double and triple wall air cooled flues if your chimney is drawing satisfactorily.

-- Vacu-Stack chimney caps for air cooled flues for back-puffing that happens only on windy days.
+- The Vacu-Stack round chimney cap for air cooled flues for back-puffing that happens only on windy days.

 - ENERVEX (Exhausto) fans with adaptors for air cooled flues.